MedAliAdlouni/spotify-music-genre-classification/README.md

 # Deep Learning Project

-This project focuses on implementing and tuning various machine learning models, including a neural network model using PyTorch, XGBoost, and Random Forest.
-The goal is to preprocess and evaluate datasets, apply neural network hyperparameter tuning, and achieve high performance in classification tasks.
+This project focuses on developing a neural network-based music genre classification tool using a dataset with five music genres.
+The dataset is analyzed through descriptive statistics and baseline classification using baseline Machine Learning models.
+A neural network model is then designed and optimized by experimenting with different hyperparameters, using heuristics like batch normalization, dropout, and gradient clipping to improve performance.
+Predictions are made for the test set, and results are exported.
+The model is extended by incorporating textual information, and the neural network is retrained with a new dataset containing an additional genre, using transfer learning.

+Keywords: music genre classification, neural networks, machine learning, transfer learning, textual data

 ## Project Structure